-AFTER A DECADE OF DELIVERING SUCCESSFUL INITIATIVES THAT HAVE SUPPORTED BUSINESSES AND BROUGHT MORE VIBRANCY TO THE CITY CENTRE, MANCHESTER BID IS LOOKING FORWARD TO THE NEXT 5 YEARS.
+AFTER A DECADE OF DELIVERING SUCCESSFUL INITIATIVES THAT HAVE SUPPORTED BUSINESSES AND BROUGHT MORE VIBRANCY TO THE CITY CENTRE.

 In the next 5 years you're going to see your city continue to recover from the pandemic, accommodate consumer trends as they evolve and see the city centre grow and change for the better.
-Together, with your YES vote, we can create more reasons to be proud of our resilient city.
+Together, we can create more reasons to be proud of our resilient city.